YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 **-C[OLLATION_DEFAULT]=number**

 Specifies the number of the collation sequence definition to be used as the default for this database file.
 The number can be any integer from 0 to 255.
-The number you assign as a value must match the number of a defined collation sequence that resides in the shared library pointed to by the environment variable gtm_collate_n.
-For information on defining this environment variable and creating an alternate collation sequence, refer to the "Internationalization" chapter in the Programmer's Guide.
+The number you assign as a value must match the number of a defined collation sequence that resides in the shared library pointed to by the environment variable ydb_collate_n.
+For information on defining this environment variable and creating an alternate collation sequence, refer to the `"Internationalization" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 The minimum COLLATION_DEFAULT number is zero, which is the standard M collation sequence.